Vanilla - Beans - Extract - Paste - Essence

 In the wild, vanilla vines climb up to the top of tall trees.
-Under cultivation, however they need to be pruned because this tendency of theirs would make harvesting the beans/pods very difficult.
+Under cultivation, however, they need to be pruned because this tendency of theirs would make harvesting the beans/pods very difficult.
 Hence, they are kept at a height where workers can easily pluck the beans.

 Also, to enable them to start flowering their growth needs to be limited and hence the need for pruning them.

 The beans can grow to a foot long though they average about 8 inches in length.
-The green pods have no odor and taste at the time of harvesting.
+The green pods have no odour and taste at the time of harvesting.
 They need to be fermented to give off their characteristic vanilla flavour.

 This process is long and laborious during which the beans are first blanched in hot water, and then an alternate drying and sweating process is followed over a period of 2-6 months.

-Once this stage is reached the beans need to be aged to allow their full flavor to develop.
+Once this stage is reached the beans need to be aged to allow their full flavour to develop.
 This may take as long as 2 years.
 They are then dried and stored in airtight containers to retain their flavour.

 Vanilla is available as pods, extract, powder, vanilla sugar, and as essence.